-Heating and Hot Water Repair Category 1 Notes No significant defects evident.
-I am advised by the Seller that the boiler was installed circa 2025 and this should be confirmed.
-It is assumed that the heating and hot water systems have been installed in accordance with all relevant regulations and thereafter maintained on a regular basis.
-It is common practice for purchasers to have systems checked by an engineer immediately upon taking ownership, as stated in most offers to purchase used by conveyancers.
-Boilers and central heating systems should be tested and serviced by a Gas Safe registered engineer on an annual basis to ensure their safe and efficient operation.
+Heating and Hot Water Repair Category 2 Notes Some of the radiators are of an older style.
+A gas safe registered contractor can provide further.
+I am advised by the seller that the boiler was installed circa 2014 and this should be confirmed.
+Informed opinion suggests that boilers have a life expectancy between 10 and 20 years depending on the quality of the boiler and whether or not regular maintenance has been carried out.
+Future repair or replacement should be anticipated.
+It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
+Boilers and central heating systems should be tested and serviced by a Gas Safe registered contractor on an annual basis to ensure their safe and efficient operation.

 Drainage

-Repair Category 1
+Repair Category

 Notes No significant defects evident.